De Finetti theorems for easy quantum groups: Introduction

 If $G$ is an easy quantum group, there is a natural notion of $G$-invariance for a sequence of noncommutative random variables, which agrees with the usual definition when $G$ is a classical group.
-Our main result is the following de Finetti type theorem, which characterizes the joint distributions of infinite $G$-invariant sequences for the 10 natural easy quantum groups discussed above: \begin{maintheorem} Let $(x_i)_{i \in \N}$ be a sequence of self-adjoint random variables in a W$^*$-probability space $(M,\varphi)$, and suppose that the sequence is $G$-invariant, where $G$ is one of $O,S,H,B,O^*,H^*,O^+,S^+,H^+,B^+$.
-Assume that $M$ is generated as a von Neumann algebra by $\{x_i: i \in \N\}$.
-Then there is a W$^*$-subalgebra $1 \subset \mc B \subset M$ and a $\varphi$-preserving conditional expectation $E:M \to \mc B$ such that the following hold: \begin{enumerate} \item Free case: \begin{enumerate} \item If $G = S^+$, then $(x_i)_{i \in \N}$ are freely independent and identically distributed with amalgamation over $\mc B$. \item If $G = H^+$, then $(x_i)_{i \in \N}$ are freely independent, and have even and identical distributions, with amalgamation over $\mc B$. \item If $G = O^+$, then $(x_i)_{i \in \N}$ form a $\mc B$-valued free semicircular family with mean zero and common variance. \item If $G = B^+$, then $(x_i)_{i \in \N}$ form a $\mc B$-valued free semicircular family with common mean and variance. \end{enumerate} \item Half-liberated case: Suppose that $x_ix_jx_k = x_kx_jx_i$ for any $i,j,k \in \N$. \begin{enumerate} \item If $G = H^*$, then $(x_i)_{i \in \N}$ are conditionally half-independent and identically distributed given $\mc B$. \item If $G = O^*$, then $(x_i)_{i \in \N}$ are conditionally half-independent, and have symmetrized Rayleigh distributions with common variance, given $\mc B$. \end{enumerate} \item Classical case: Suppose that $(x_i)_{i \in \N}$ commute. \begin{enumerate} \item If $G = S$, then $(x_i)_{i \in \N}$ are conditionally independent and identically distributed given $\mc B$. \item If $G = H$, then $(x_i)_{i \in \N}$ are conditionally independent, and have even and identical distributions, given $\mc B$. \item If $G = O$, then $(x_i)_{i \in \N}$ are conditionally independent, and have Gaussian distributions with mean zero and common variance, given $\mc B$. \item If $G = B$, then $(x_i)_{i \in \N}$ are conditionally independent, and have Gaussian distributions with common mean and variance, given $\mc B$. \end{enumerate}
+Our main result is the following de Finetti type theorem, which characterizes the joint distributions of infinite $G$-invariant sequences for the 10 natural easy quantum groups discussed above. \begin{maintheorem} Let $(x_i)_{i \in\N}$ be a sequence of self-adjoint random variables in a W$^*$-probability space $(M,\varphi)$, and suppose that the\vadjust{\goodbreak} sequence is $G$-invariant, where $G$ is one of $O,S,H,B,O^*,H^*,O^+,S^+,H^+,B^+$.
+Assume that $M$ is generated as a von Neumann algebra by $\{x_i\dvtx i \in\N\}$.
+Then there is a W$^*$-subalgebra $1 \subset\mc B \subset M$ and a $\varphi $-preserving conditional expectation $E\dvtx M \to\mc B$ such that the following hold: \begin{enumerate}[(3)] \item[(1)] Free case: \begin{longlist}[(b)] \item[(a)] If $G = S^+$, then $(x_i)_{i \in\N}$ are freely independent and identically distributed with amalgamation over $\mc B$. \item[(b)] If $G = H^+$, then $(x_i)_{i \in\N}$ are freely independent, and have even and identical distributions, with amalgamation over $\mc B$. \item[(c)] If $G = O^+$, then $(x_i)_{i \in\N}$ form a $\mc B$-valued free semicircular family with mean zero and common variance. \item[(d)] If $G = B^+$, then $(x_i)_{i \in\N}$ form a $\mc B$-valued free semicircular family with common mean and variance. \end{longlist} \item[(2)] Half-liberated case: Suppose that $x_ix_jx_k = x_kx_jx_i$ for any $i,j,k \in\N$. \begin{longlist}[(b)] \item[(a)] If $G = H^*$, then $(x_i)_{i \in\N}$ are conditionally half-independent and identically distributed given $\mc B$. \item[(b)] If $G = O^*$, then $(x_i)_{i \in\N}$ are conditionally half-independent, and have symmetrized Rayleigh distributions with common variance, given~$\mc B$. \end{longlist} \item[(3)] Classical case: Suppose that $(x_i)_{i \in\N}$ commute. \begin{longlist}[(b)] \item[(a)] If $G = S$, then $(x_i)_{i \in\N}$ are conditionally independent and identically distributed given $\mc B$. \item[(b)] If $G = H$, then $(x_i)_{i \in\N}$ are conditionally independent, and have even and identical distributions, given $\mc B$. \item[(c)] If $G = O$, then $(x_i)_{i \in\N}$ are conditionally independent, and have Gaussian distributions with mean zero and common variance, given $\mc B$. \item[(d)] If $G = B$, then $(x_i)_{i \in\N}$ are conditionally independent, and have Gaussian distributions with common mean and variance, given $\mc B$. \end{longlist} \end{enumerate} \end{maintheorem}